influxdata/telegraf/plugins/parsers/grok/README.md

   ##   2. "Canada/Eastern"  -- Unix TZ values like those found in https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
   ##   3. UTC               -- or blank/unspecified, will return timestamp in UTC
   grok_timezone = "Canada/Eastern"

+  ## Setting to true will not increment the timestamp if there is a duplicate.
+  # disable_time_mod = false
 ```

 #### Timestamp Examples